 3) Be mindful of your senses, especially sight and smell.
 If you have dark corners in the house, get rid of clutter in those areas, paint them a light colour and reflect the colour with lighting.
 If you have a pet, clean the carpets and open the windows to air out the house.
 If you give your pets a shower or bath in you bathroom and have custom glass shower enclosures, it is important check those areas thoroughly.
 Clean or get rid of your draperies and window coverings if they carry a pet odours.

 4) If you know a home inspector is going to find something wrong with your house, go ahead and fix it!
 If you haven’t maintained your home, you may want to hire your own home inspector before your home goes on the market so that you can make appropriate repairs before you try to sell it.
 It usually costs less to fix things before a home inspection than to deal with an issue at the last minute and under stress.
 It makes more sense to do the repairs ahead of time rather than wait for a buyer to request it.
 Buyers may end up asking you to spend $300 on what should cost $100.

 5) Even though prices are rising in some areas, sellers need to be reasonable and compare their homes to similar properties that have recently sold that are best compared.
 If you price too low, they’ll think something is wrong with your home.
 If you price it too high and have to lower your price, it will hurt you more than if you price it right the first time.
 Overpriced homes that stay on the market above the average, are extremely difficult to sell.
 Never hire a REALTOR® who guesses at a price.
-Make sure that he or she has done extensive research, finding homes as close of a match to your home that have recently sold and those that are presently on the market.
+Genuine Realtors such as Alex Buys Vegas Houses make sure that he or she has done extensive research, finding homes as close of a match to your home that has recently sold and those that are presently on the market.
 This way you’ll have a complete picture of the market.